Al-Mutanabbi

 Abū al-Ṭayyib Aḥmad ibn al-Ḥusayn al-Mutanabbī al-Kindī (Note: أبو الطيب أحمد بن الحسين المتنبّي الكندي) (c.
-915 – 965 AD), commonly known as Al-Mutanabbi (المتنبّي), was an Abbasid-era Arab poet at the court of the Hamdanid emir Sayf al-Dawla in Aleppo, and for whom he composed 300 folios of poetry.
+915 – 965 AD), commonly known as al-Mutanabbi (المتنبّي), was an Abbasid-era Arab poet at the court of the Hamdanid emir Sayf al-Dawla in Aleppo, for whom he composed 300 folios of poetry.
 His poetic style earned him great popularity in his time and many of his poems are not only still widely read in today's Arab world but are considered to be proverbial.

 He started writing poetry when he was nine years old.
 He is well known for his sharp intelligence and wittiness.
 Among the topics he discussed were courage, the philosophy of life, and the description of battles.
 As one of the greatest, most prominent and influential poets in the Arabic language, much of his work has been translated into over 20 languages worldwide.

 His great talent brought him very close to many leaders of his time, whom he extolled in return for money and gifts.
 His political ambitions, however, ultimately soured his relations with his patrons and his egomania may have cost him his life when the subjects of some of his verse attacked him.

 Biography

 Al-Mutanabbi was born in the city of Kufa (Iraq) in 915.
 His father claimed descent from the South Arabian tribe of Banu Ju'fa.
-His last name, Al-Kindī, was attributed to the district he was born.
+His last name, al-Kindi, was attributed to the district he was born.

 Owing to his poetic talent and claiming predecession of prophet Salih, al-Mutanabbi received an education in Damascus, Syria.
 When the Qarmatians sacked Kufah in 924, he joined them and lived among the Banu Kalb and other Bedouin tribes.
-Learning their doctrines and dialect, he had many followers and even claimed to be a nabi (نَـبِي, "prophet"—hence the laqab al-Mutanabbi "The Would-be Prophet".
+Learning their doctrines and dialect, he had many followers and even claimed to be a nabi (نَـبِي, "prophet"—hence his laqab, al-Mutanabbi 'The Would-be Prophet').

 He led a Qarmatian revolt in Syria in 932.
 After its suppression and two years of imprisonment by the Ikhshid governor of Homs, he recanted in 935 and became a wandering poet.
 During this period, he began writing his first known poems.
 Political ambition to be a wali led al-Mutanabbi to the courts of Sayf al-Dawla and Abu al-Misk Kafur but in this ambition he failed.

 Al-Mutanabbi lived at the time when the Abbasid Caliphate started coming apart and many of the states in the Islamic world became politically and militarily independent.
 Chief among those states was the Emirate of Aleppo.